 Work with this company is essentially multimedia and the participants, themselves disabled adults, offer a wide range of talents and interests.
 “BREAKING BONNIE” is a 50 minute crime drama set around a corrupt senior officer played by Ems Dooley, who also created the story.

 Commemorating World War 1, Anthony who is a fine dressage rider and Luke who has a splendid tenor voice have been woven into three songs which were turned into short films telling the story of a cavalry officer who volunteers to fight.
-The plan is to release the three music videos next November at the time of the 2018 Centenary Armistice.
+The three music videos were screened in November 2018 immediately prior to the Centenary of the 1918 Armistice.
 Luke enlisted the support of Richard Stilgoe in the composing of the songs.
 Tom Gray arranged and produced them.
 Chris Haydon directed the films.

 The first large film drama we produced with Freewheelers was in production for three and a half years!
 “Shady Oaks – Home, Sweet Home” is a comedy (dur.
 82 mins) and tells the story of a care home run by dodgy disabled people: